annababrych/SQL/README.md

 **Examples of queries using the clause in MySql.
-Used skills : SELECT, WHERE, ORDER BY, CAST, CONVERT, GROUP BY, CASE, JOINS, WHERE, SUBQUERIES, DATA.**<br>
+Used skills : SELECT, WHERE, ORDER BY, CAST, CONVERT, GROUP BY, CASE, DATA, JOINS, WHERE, SUBQUERIES, .**<br>

 <i>The database is from the training program.</i>